privacyidea/simplesamlphp-module-privacyidea/README.md

 # privacyIDEA simpleSAMLphp Plugin

-This plugin adds flexible, enterprise-grade two factor authentication to simplesSAMLphp.
+This plugin adds flexible, enterprise-grade two-factor authentication to simplesSAMLphp.

-It enables simpleSAMLphp to do two factor authentication against a [privacyIDEA server](https://github.com/privacyidea/privacyidea), that runs in your network.
+It enables simpleSAMLphp to do two-factor authentication against a [privacyIDEA server](https://github.com/privacyidea/privacyidea), that runs in your network.
 Users can authenticate with normal OTP tokens, Challenge Response tokens like EMail and SMS or using WebAuthn and U2F devices.